aframevr/aframe/README.md

 ## Local development

-If you would like to contribute to this library,
+If you would like to contribute to this library:

-git clone https://github.com/MozVR/vr-markup.git && cd vr-markup && npm install && gulp && open examples/interactions.html
+    git clone https://github.com/MozVR/vr-markup.git && cd vr-markup && npm install && npm start && open http://localhost:9000/examples/interactions.html